oconnor663/bao/docs/spec.md

 hash a single block.
 Here BLAKE2s wins again, both because of its smaller round count and because of its smaller block size.

-On the other hand, there is a regime in the middle where BLAKE2b scores some points.
+On the other hand, there's a regime in the middle where BLAKE2b scores some points.
 For inputs that are one chunk long, there's nothing to parallelize, and the higher single-instance throughput of BLAKE2b wins on 64-bit machines.
 Also for inputs that are a few chunks long, the lower parallelism degree of BLAKE2b